Surajj4837-th/Tutorials/CUDA/Chapter3.md

 - *cudaMemcpy()*
 - *cudaFree()*

-We need to allocate memory to do anything on device. *cudaMalloc()* which acts similarly to *malloc()* tells the CUDA runtime to allocate the memory on the device.
+We need to allocate memory to do anything on the device. *cudaMalloc()* which acts similarly to *malloc()* tells the CUDA runtime to allocate the memory on the device.

 **Important point**: it is the responsibility of the programmer not to dereference the pointer returned by *cudaMalloc()* from code that executes on the host.
 Host code may pass this pointer around, perform arithmetic on it, or even cast it to a different type.
 But you cannot use it to read or write from memory.
 The compiler cannot protect you from this mistake.
 The restriction summary is as follows:
 - You **can pass** pointers allocated with *cudaMalloc()* to functions that execute on the device.